A Generalist Model for Diverse Text-Guided Medical Image Synthesis: Methods

-Subsequently, we trained an ImageNet pre-trained ResNet-50 classifier \cite{he2015deep} on each of the three dataset types for 15 epochs.
-We used the AdamW optimizer with a learning rate of 1e-4.
-We used the models with the highest macro-averaged AUROC values on the validation set and calculated and compared their AUROC values on the corresponding test set.
-Additionally, we used bootstrapping to compute non-parametric confidence intervals (CIs) for the difference in macro-averaged AUROC values on the test set between the models.
-Specifically, we first computed the difference in macro-averaged AUROC between the classifier trained on 2,000 real images and the one trained exclusively on 1,000 real images.
-Next, we calculated the difference in macro-averaged AUROC between the classifier trained on 2,000 real images and the one trained on 1,000 real and 1,000 synthetic images.
+We trained an ImageNet pre-trained ResNet-50 classifier \cite{he2015deep} on each combination of dataset type (e.g., real, synthetic) and data ratio (e.g., 1\%, 2.5\%).
+We used the models with the highest macro-averaged area under the Receiver Operating Characteristic (AUROC) values on the validation set and calculated their AUROC values on the corresponding test set.
 This training and evaluation process was performed separately for each of the three medical specialties.
+All training and evaluation runs were repeated five times with different initialization seeds.
+We report the mean and standard deviation of the test AUROC across those runs.